How to Allot the Practice’s Marketing Budget

 - LinkedIn lead mining

-Based upon the findings from the surveys and competitor analysis, pick five of these to focus on now.
+Once you have your findings from the surveys and competitor analysis, choose 5 marketing ideas to focus on.

-And finally, for the big question: How to know what part of the budget to allot to what?
+And finally, for the big question: How do you know what part of the budget to allot to each item?

-Gather estimates for each of the five tactics you wish to deploy.
-Direct mail can be an investment of tens of thousands of dollars and can translate into hundreds of thousands of dollars of production when done well in the right markets.
-By contrast, the average U.S. marketing firm charges just $750 per month for search engine optimization services.
+Get estimates for the five tactics you’ve chosen.
+Direct mail may involve an investment of tens of thousands of dollars.
+This can translate into hundreds of thousands of dollars of production IF/WHEN it is done well in the right markets.
+By contrast, the average U.S. digital marketing firm charges $750 per month for search engine optimization (SEO) services.

-Think instead, “What is the overall budget I’m willing to invest, and what are the top five things that are best for me to do now?”
+Instead, think, “What part of my budget am I willing to invest?
+What are the five marketing tactics that are best for me right now?”